Kitsioschr/portfolio/data-science/datacamp-projects/README.md

 has the strongest predictive performance (F1-score) for classifying crop types.

 The completed project can be found in my [DataLab notebook](https://www.datacamp.com/datalab/w/84d81d7e-8245-4a3b-8aa9-fba4beac92a8/edit).

 ---

+### Exploring Airbnb Market Trends

+#### Project Description
+> “New York City has a variety of Airbnb listings to meet the high demand for temporary lodging for travelers, with several different price levels, room types, and locations.
+In this project, you’ll be able to practice your Python skills in importing and cleaning data and data manipulation to help you report insights to a real estate start-up!“

+The project description was taken from the DataCamp project website.

+#### Project Tasks
+Import the data, which are available in CSV, TSV, and Excel files and then, perform Exploratory Data Analysis.
+Answer the following questions:
+- When were the earliest and most recent reviews?
+- How many listings are of the type “private room”?
+- What is the mean price of the listings?

+The completed project can be found in my [DataLab notebook](https://www.datacamp.com/datalab/w/984f9ce8-a381-40ba-b3ea-0878b4ccce95/edit).

+---